-House will observe moment of silence for late Rep. John Lewis, Pelosi says
+Watch: House observes moment of silence for late Rep. John Lewis

 Lewis, a civil rights icon, died after a battle with pancreatic cancer

-House Speaker Nancy Pelosi on Monday announced that the House of Representatives will hold a moment of silence in honor of the late congressman and civil rights leader John Lewis, who died on Friday.
+The House of Representatives held a moment of silence Monday in honor of the late congressman and civil rights leader John Lewis, who died on Friday.

-Pelosi, D-Calif., in a "Dear Colleague" letter, also announced that the Georgia House delegation will be introducing a "bereavement resolution" for Lewis, whose legacy is being honored from every corner of American politics.
+House Speaker Nancy Pelosi, D-Calif., announced the plan earlier in the morning in a "Dear Colleague" letter.
+The letter also noted that the Georgia House delegation would be introducing a "bereavement resolution" for Lewis, whose legacy is being honored from every corner of American politics.

 "We are all deeply saddened by the loss of our colleague," Pelosi said in a statement along with the note about the moment of silence.
 "All of us who served with John know that he always worked on the side of the angels.
 Now he is with them.
 May he rest in peace."